Collaborating to prevent crime

 Values-led relationships provide the team with a comprehensive knowledge about the social, cultural, political, and organisational contexts of the communities it is assisting, and enables the team to negotiate conflict, and participate in collective problem-solving.

-Drawing on its principled relations, the team holds this neutrality to act outside the otherwise defined, or anticipated, agendas of justice, a position that ensures it contribute to solution for citizens, and not simply for justice.
+Drawing on its principled relations, the team holds this neutrality to act outside the otherwise defined, or anticipated, agendas of justice, a position that ensures it contributes to solutions that work for all citizens.

-The team will seek to understand the issue by exploring:
+The team seeks to understand the issue by exploring:

 - Facts, perceptions, positions, and agendas.

-A core part of solving problems is to understand that one issue can be seen through diametrically different lenses.
-For this reason, the team shares the perspectives it gathers to facilitate the level of understanding required to reach collectively agreed to solutions.
+A core part of solving problems is understanding that one issue can be seen through diametrically different lenses.
+For this reason, the team shares the perspectives it gathers to facilitate the level of understanding required to reach collectively agreeable solutions.

-Collectives may take on a formal operational models, such as a working group or project team, but there is no immediate incentive to do so.
+People may take on a formal operational model to resolve an issue but there's no immediate incentive to do so.
 The starting point is to work together.
 Given the complexity of the issues, this starting point is often an end point in itself.

 Solutions are sought through options, rather than fixed solutions, and in this, the collective considers such things as: